PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 Suppose the signatures on the release file you downloaded check out.
 You can now compare the hash value you calculated locally for the Windows executable you downloaded with that included in the properly signed release file.
 As you know the SHA-256 hash function is collion resistant, a match means that your executable is exactly the same as the official executable.

-Lets now turn to the second common property of hash functions: hiding.
-Any hash function H is said to have the property of hiding, if, for any randomly selected x from a very large range, it is infeasable to find x when only given H(x).
+Let's now turn to the second common property of hash functions: **hiding**.
+Any hash function $H$ is said to have the property of hiding if, for any randomly selected $x$ from a very large range, it is infeasible to find $x$ when only given $H(x)$.

 Below, you can see the SHA-256 output of a message I wrote.
 To ensure sufficient randomness, the message included a randomly generated string of characters at the end.
 Given that SHA-256 has the hiding property, no one would be able to decipher this message.

-* b194221b37fa4cd1cfce15aaef90351d70de17a98ee6225088b523b586c32ded
+- `b194221b37fa4cd1cfce15aaef90351d70de17a98ee6225088b523b586c32ded`

 But I will not leave you in suspense until SHA-256 becomes weaker.
 The original message I wrote was as follows: